-Hotham to Dinner Plain Trail (24km return) - Walk or ride this wonderful trail that runs through the Alpine National Park linking the Hotham Resort to Dinner Plain.
+Brabralung Trail (Hotham to Dinner Plain Trail) (24km return) - Walk or ride this wonderful trail that runs through the Alpine National Park linking the Hotham Resort to Dinner Plain.
 Lookout for the native fauna and flora (spot the resident emus at JB Plain).
 This trail will take you through woodland to open scenic plain that gives the high country its unique scenic vista views.

 Mt Feathertop and the Razorback.
 Described as “Queen of the Victorian Alps” Mount Feathertop (1922m) has been the region’s most popular alpine hiking destination for well over 100 years.
 In 1854, on the heels of the miners, Government Botanist Ferdinand von Mueller ascended Mt Feathertop.
 After von Mueller, the Bright Alpine Club formalised the destination with a winter ascent in 1889.
 The second highest peak in Victoria (after Mt Bogong), this track provides walkers with the most spectacular views in the State.